jmike/macos-dev-setup/install-git.md

 Git comes pre-installed on the latest Mac OSX distributions.
 However, Apple's bundled version of Git is not as well-maintained as the official Git repo.

-#### A. Install Git from Homebrew
+#### Install Git from Homebrew

 If you don't yet have Homebrew installed, read the [Install Homebrew](install-homebrew.md) guide.
-Also make sure you have already installed Apple XCode from the App Store.
+Also make sure you have installed Apple XCode from the App Store.

 ```bash
 brew install git
 ```

-#### B. Configure Git on your Mac
+#### Configure Git on your Mac

-1. Create the configuration files
+1. Create the configuration files;

     ```bash
     touch ~/.bash_profile